cguth7/cguth7.github.io/_posts/2020-10-20-gametheory.md

 Now the probability is fully on P1 picking Tennis and P2 picking Power Rangers, and nobody gets anything!

 ### Rock Paper Scissors
-We can also think about this concept in Rock-Paper-Scissors.
+Finally, can also think about this concept in Rock-Paper-Scissors.
 Let's define a win as +1, a tie as 0, and a loss as -1.
 The game matrix for the game is shown below in Normal Form:

 | P1/2  | Rock  | Paper  | Scissors  |
 |---|---|---|---|